To learn more about our staff members, click on one of their bios below.

 is the ground support services supervisor at Tufts Facilities and helps to manage Tufts Recycles!.
 He has been at Tufts for 26 years!
 He handles the logistics of the waste and recycling contracts, and assists the coordinator and interns with maintaining and improving the recycling program at Tufts.

 Every year, a group of students joins the Tufts Recycles! team to help us with campus-wide outreach as well as day-to-day operations.
 To learn more about the student internship, please click here.

-Mina Brewer is a freshman from Tucson, Arizona who is planning on studying Environmental Studies and is passionate about food justice issues and annoying her peers about sustainability.
+Mina Brewer is a freshman from Tucson, Arizona who is planning on studying Environmental Studies and Peace and Justice and is passionate about food justice issues and annoying her peers about taking short showers.

 CJ Ghanny is a junior from Passaic, New Jersey.
 Majoring in Sociology, his career goals include dismantling capitalism and the patriarchy.

 Rachel Ison is a senior from Orange County, California majoring in Anthropology and Environmental Studies.
 Her goals after graduation include saving the world through environmentally sustainable action.

 MT Snyder is a freshman from Washington, DC who is planning to major in Environmental Studies and Political Science.
 She is passionate about climate change justice and aspires to create a thriving, just, and sustainable world.